DIY these deathly designs

-CHENNAI : Halloween is nearly upon us, and many have taken to create a spooky and spiderweb-filled aesthetic to their homes.
-Three party decorators in Chennai tell CE what they think constitutes the perfect Halloween decor, and share easy DIY decor ideas to make your Halloween party a truly terrifying spectacle.
+BENGALURU: Halloween is nearly upon us, and many have taken to create a spooky and spiderweb-filled aesthetic to their homes.
+Three party decorators tell CE what they think constitutes the perfect Halloween decor, and share easy DIY decor ideas to make your Halloween party a truly terrifying spectacle.

 Creep your guests out with a DIY paper mache pumpkin heads and mutilated skulls from Almas’ pick of spooky Halloween decor.
 She made a curtain of gold coins from a pirate treasure, using golden plastic sheets and some string.
 Her ensemble is that of a pirate hideout, with golden treasure and the skulls of their enemies.